moderntribe/square-one/docs/theme/components/quote.md

 ### Example Usage

-A testimonial panel twig file, being passed the 'slider' var that was assembled by the panel controller using the quote component as the renderer for the slides array in the slider component component.
+A Testimonial panel twig file, being passed the 'slider' var that was assembled by the panel controller using the quote component as the renderer for the slides array in the slider component component.

 ```twig
 {# Panel: Testimonial #}